SurDno/Uncut/README.md

   - [+] Added logic to move once a minute if the player is not currently talking to the character. - SurDno

 ## Sound Changes
-* Restored Father Valerian's greeting and farewell phrases.
+* Restored 6 Father Valerian's greeting and farewell phrases.
 Besides, since one of the latter lienes was a duplicate in release files, an original file has been ported from Build 3436. - SurDno
-* Restored two unused Sidorovich farewell phrases. - SurDno
+* Restored 2 unused Sidorovich farewell phrases. - SurDno
+* Restored 36 unused background phrases for Clear Sky soldiers at CNPP. - SurDno
+  - [~] Added logic to play once every 4-7 seconds between the starting and ending cutscenes.

 ## Location Changes
 * Great Swamps: